-This week’s issue of Maclean’s took an in-depth look at the mental health crisis on university campuses.
-Read the story, check out our tips for dealing with stress and join the conversation on Twitter: #brokengeneration
+This in-depth look at the mental health crisis on university campuses first appeared in 2012.
+Read the story, check out our tips for dealing with stress.

 In late August, as the first leaves changed from green to red and gold, university ghost towns were coming back to life.
 Residences were dusted out.
 Classrooms were readied.
 Textbooks were purchased—and new outfits, new computers, new posters to decorate dorm room walls.
 Amid this bustle, construction workers at Cornell University began installing steel mesh nets under seven bridges around campus.
 They overlook the scenic gorges for which Ithaca, N.Y., is known; in early 2010, they were the sites of three Cornell student suicides of a total of six that year.
 Students cross the bridges daily on their way to class.